Alberta Highway 33

-Alberta Provincial Highway No. 33, commonly referred to as Highway 33 and officially named Grizzly Trail, is a north–south highway in west–central Alberta, Canada.
+Highway 33, officially named Grizzly Trail, is a north–south highway in west–central Alberta, Canada.

 Highway 33 begins at Highway 43 near the hamlet of Gunn and travels north to the town of Barrhead.
 North of Barrhead, Highway 33 turns northwest, crossing the Athabasca River at Fort Assiniboine, before reaching the town of Swan Hills.
 Highway 33 continues north from Swan Hills to Highway 2 east of Kinuso.
 Highway 33 is about 219 km in length.

 History

 Highway 33 follows the original Klondike Trail, which was advertised by Edmonton merchants as the shortest route to the Yukon during the Klondike Gold Rush, from the Athabasca River at Pruden's Crossing, near Fort Assiniboine, through present-day Swan Hills and along the Swan River to north to present-day Kinuso.
 The trail followed a very difficult and dangerous route and by 1901-02 use of the trail declined, soon after it was abandoned altogether in favour of other routes to the Peace River area.

 Highway 33 originally started as short highway that connected Highway 43, 7 km south of Onoway, to Alberta Beach.
 In the 1970s, Highway 33 was extended north to Barrhead from Gunn, resulting in an 8 km gap between Alberta Beach and Gunn.
 Highway 18, which ran between Barrhead and Swan Hills, was renumbered to Highway 33 and the highway was extended north to Kinuso.
 In c.
 1985, the original section to Alberta Beach became part of Highway 633.
+Highway 33 in Alberta is officially known as "Grizzly Trail" as after Fort Assinaboine, it passes directly through the middle of the primary habitat of the Swan Hills grizzly bear.

+Points of interest

+Approximately 1/2 way along Highway 33, following it 111 km from either end will place you at or near the geographical center of Alberta.